NETRESEC Network Security Blog - Tag : Sandbox

 If you want to analyze malicious traffic in Windows with minimal risk of infecting yourself then you should definitely check out Microsoft’s Windows Sandbox (available in Windows 10 Pro and Enterprise editions).
 The Windows Sandbox is using Windows containers, so it’s very efficient compared to spinning up a full Windows VM.
 It also provides features like kernel isolation, so that the sandbox container doesn’t use the same kernel as the host, and ensures that a new Windows environment is created every time the sandbox is run.
 Windows Sandbox also doesn't run any anti-virus, so it won't interfere with the extraction of malicious contents from within the analyzed capture files.

-1. Run OptionalFeatures.exe (the “Turn Windows features on or off” window)
+1. Run OptionalFeatures.exe, aka “Turn Windows features on or off”

 2. Enable the “Windows Sandbox” feature (check the box)